 In addition to the daily work requirements of each crew member there is an extensive curriculum that each crew will undertake during their five-month season.
 Participation in the curriculum is mandatory for our members and is part of the requirements to receive the AmeriCorps Education Award.
 The curriculum takes the form of evening classes and training sessions.
 Curriculum topics include native fauna and flora identification, natural history classes, wilderness survival training, career development training, community development meetings, and health and safety meetings.
 Crew members are encouraged to leave camps in groups of three or more on weekends to explore the rivers, lakes, peaks, forests and canyons that surround them and have become their "backyard."

 Crew members are paid a taxable, monthly stipend of $1,392.
 There is a Standard Maintenance Deduction of $325/month that is taken from all crew members checks for the cost of food.
 Both the stipend and maintenance deduction are subject to change.
 Direct deposit is not available.

-Health, dental and vision insurance is provided for all crew members during the season.
+Health insurance is provided for all crew members during the season.